Searching for a journal

-This shows that we have access to volumes from 1982 to June 2010 in Business Source Complete.
-ProQuest Central gives access to volumes from 1987-1999 and 2006-2010.
-Volumes from 1997 to the present day are available via Taylor & Francis.
+This shows that we have volumes from 1983 to 1993 in Emerald Archive, and volumes from 1994 to the present day are in Emerald Journal or Emerald Management 111.
 Click on the link to the site that holds the year you need.
-To access the article we want from 2014 we would click on the link to Taylor & Francis Online.
+To access the article we want from 2013 we would click one of the bottom two links.

-To find out if we have the volume you need in print in the Library click on record for our printed holdings (the first one in the example above).
+To find out if we have the volume you need in print in the LRC click on record for our printed holdings.
 The record will show you which volumes we hold.
 You can borrow print issues of journals for 7-days.

 Searching for e-journals